arunofhyd/OmniSearch/omnisearch_native_with_updater.md

 						set dialogResult to display dialog "A new version of Omni Search (v" & remoteVersionString & ") is available!" & return & return & "You are currently running v" & currentVersion & ".
 Would you like to download the update?" with title "Omni Search Update" buttons {"Skip for now", "Open Website"} default button "Open Website"

-						if button returned of dialogResult is "Open Website" then tell application "Safari"
+						if button returned of dialogResult is "Open Website" then -- FIX: Process tracking must happen in System Events, not Safari, to avoid syntax errors tell application "System Events"
-								if (count of windows) is 0 then make new document with properties {URL:"https://omniisearch.netlify.app"}
-								else
+								set currentSafariPID to unix id of process "Safari" as text end tell

+							tell application "Safari"
+								set updateTargetFound to false

+								-- Specific check to see if OmniSearch window is open to prevent work loss if (storedPID is equal to currentSafariPID) and (storedID is not 0) then try
+										if exists window id storedID then
+											tell window id storedID
-									set URL of tab 1 of window 1 to "https://omniisearch.netlify.app" end if
+												set URL of tab 1 to "https://omniisearch.netlify.app" set index to 1
+												set updateTargetFound to true
+											end tell
+										end if
+									end try
+								end if

+								-- If no OmniSearch window, open a NEW window to protect active tabs if not updateTargetFound then
+									make new document with properties {URL:"https://omniisearch.netlify.app"}
+								end if
 								activate
 							end tell